Federico-Conti/digital-forensics/assignement/filesystem/report1.md

     88f83bef7713f5e38aa59da9b71ec53081fe373593758879a4ce06a658ccead0  xbox.jpg
 ```

-- The hash verification confirms that the image file `console.dd` is intact and unaltered.
 - The image is detected as a FAT12 filesystem.
 - No active partitions were listed, reinforcing that the current filesystem is unpartitioned.
 - Upon mounting, only a single JPEG file (`xbox.jpg`) was present.